Skip to main content

 Provisional Patent Applications

 Provisional patent applications offer a fast and low-cost way to secure an early filing date for your ideas.
 They also provide a one-year window before requiring to be followed up with a full patent application.
 You can also leverage provisionals by sequentially filing applications as your tech evolves throughout that year.
-Notably, you’re still allowed to claim “Patent Pending” during the one year.
+Notably, you are still allowed to claim “Patent Pending” during the one year.
 Further, you can still opt to keep your ideas private by deciding against following up with a full patent application.
 Ask us about our lite vs developed provisional applications.

 Non-Provisional Patent Applications

-Non-provisional patent applications are regular/full applications that proceed to the USPTO examination stage, as opposed to provisional applications which are more like a “deposit” of information to reserve a timestamp, but won’t ever become a patent on their own.
+Non-provisional patent applications are regular/full applications that proceed to the USPTO examination stage, as opposed to provisional applications which are more like a “deposit” of information to reserve a timestamp, but will never become a patent on their own.
 When allowed, a non-provisional application results in a granted patent that gives you the right to exclude others from making, using, importing, selling, or even offering your invention for sale.
 Optionally, you may license or sell your patent.

 Continuation, Continuation-In-Part, & Divisional Apps